 - Buy only the funeral arrangements you want

-- Get a written, itemized price list when you visit a funeral home
+- Get a written, price list for each item when you go to the funeral home

 - See a written casket price list before you see the actual caskets